Did you know that smell is the human sense most related to memory?

 Besides, the left-over fragrances from your meals might even combine with your sweat.

-It’s not uncommon for men who need a lot of red meat, for example, to smell like beef!
+It’s not uncommon for men who eat a lot of red meat, for example, to smell like beef!

-The best way to avoid conditions like this one is to change your diet.
+The best way to avoid conditions like this one is to change your diet and eat foods that make you smell good.

 We’re not suggesting that you give up meat entirely or completely overhaul your lifestyle just to make your sweat smell better.